 Home Warranty Purchase

 Older homes have inspections that come back with everything that might go wrong.
 Aging furnaces, roofs, and plumbing systems keep many prospective buyers up at night wondering about the money pit.
-A homeowner’s warranty covers many key items including electrical and appliances for a few hundred dollars in Nashville.
+A homeowner’s warranty covers many key items including electrical and appliances for a few hundred dollars in Franklin, Nashville, or Brentwood.
 This is well worth the purchase to give buyers the reassurance that if something goes wrong, it is covered.

 Carry the Loan